“I’m pretty confident in my ability to be a good manager, but a lot of it is instinct…I’m not sure I can teach that to others.”

 Any changes you want to make will almost always be met with some resistance.
 To master buy-in, you need to learn how to win people over and listen to their concerns.

 Often, team members fear the consequences of failure, or have specific concerns about how a change will impact them or their work.
 They can also be pretty happy and comfortable with the status quo.

 You need to take the lead to encourage them to act.
 If you’re asking them to do something, show them that you’re willing to do it yourself and get your hands dirty first.

 It also helps to do things like share the why behind a decision, listen to their feedback and concerns, and repeat yourself regularly.

 As much fun as it is to be the leader when you’re winning, it’s the challenging, sometimes unpopular decisions (layoffs, restructures, culture changes, new initiatives) that are the difference between success and failure.

-11) Always seek more feedback from your team
+11) Seek regular feedback from your team

 Feedback is priceless.
 If you truly listen, you’ll hear valuable suggestions from your employees that could improve you, your managers, and the teams everyone works on.
 The source of your problems, and their solutions are often one healthy conversation away.